Amilcar explains about birthdays.

 The accuracy of such documents that he kept about his person was a matter of no concern to the little hermit.
 They had been passed on to him by various persons in his past and he had accepted them without question or interest.
 All that mattered was that they answered the questions presented to him whenever he found it necessary to deal with the powers that be.

 Thus it was that Amilcar was able to travel from one country to another with ease, drifting through Customs and Immigration Counters like a brief breeze that wafted through the corridors of power for a moment and then was gone.
 Being a hermit, he had no possessions to speak of and could claim nothing to declare.
 Since there were no suitcases or holdalls to inspect, customs officers had no option but to wave him through.
 And his passport was already so full of stamps and visas that no immigration officials dared to go against the opinions of so many others.
-They waved him through with barely a glance.
+They allowed him through with barely a glance.

 Even when asked the reason for his visit, Amilcar was able to present the enquirer with his certificate from The Most Worshipful Order of Hermits and Sundry Ascetics, to prove that he was there on business.
 None of the officials had any idea of what the business of hermits involved, but they were afraid to ask because they might be thought ignorant.